sergiovaneg/sergiovaneg.github.io/_posts/2025-03-03-fractal-art.md

 So, a couple of things to highlight here:

 - Green threads are cheap, but they're not free.
-The cost of syncronization and spawning goroutines makes it so that concurrency is initially as expensive as (or even more so than) single-threaded execution.
+The cost of synchronization and spawning Goroutines makes it so that concurrency is initially as expensive as (or even more so than) single-threaded execution.
 - As we increase the number of iterations, the improvement becomes clear, yielding a $5\times$ speed-up for 22 procedure iterations without modifying the algorithm or data structures.

-Still, a pretty significative improvement for what is essentially the same code.
+Still, a pretty hefty improvement for what is essentially the same code.
 I wonder if there is another trivial optimization I might be missing...

 ## <a id="dp-naïve"></a>Brute-Force 3: DP Rises

-I'm not gonna sit here and pretend Dynamic Programming is an inherently easy concept.
+I'm not going to sit here and pretend Dynamic Programming is an inherently easy concept.
 In general, figuring what repeated calls to store without creating an infinite lookup table is a challenge on its own.
 However, the problem itself is giving us a bounded set of inputs we will ever have to calculate: the rule-set.

 Since we will only ever need to transform fractals of size 2 and 3, assuming 1 of 2 values for each of its slots, we end up with a total of $2^4+2^9 = 528$ potential input fractals.
 Rather than transforming and matching the input pattern to its registered invariant as it is passed to the `transform` method, it is faster (at least in the long-term) to record them in the rule-set as-is.

 > Wouldn't that be inefficient, though?

 I mean, kinda?
 It ends up being around 5 times the original rule-set's size, but we're talking about 9-16 Byte fractals, so duplication is not that big of a deal.
-But alright: for the sake of memory efficiency, let's mod the rule-set a little bit:
+But alright: for the sake of memory efficiency, let us mod the rule-set a little:

 ```go
 type normalizer map[string]*string